 In my early 20s, I came face-to-face with the after-college real world, struggling to make it into the music business.
 In the meantime, I began my career as an autism advocate and professional speaker, which got me to be more honest about my life.
 Then one day, I ran into a young man at a conference in Nashville, Tennessee.
 That day would change my life.

 In 2009, we moved to the Washington, D.C. area.
 Dave works as a Meteorologist for the National Weather Service, while I have taken on various roles — working full-time for a national nonprofit, consulting with families & individuals, earning a certificate from the Partners in Policymaking advocacy training program, interacting with global human rights activists in CREA‘s Disability, Sexuality & Rights Online Institute, and the list goes on.
-Dave and I continue to give workshops, sessions, and keynotes throughout North and Central America.
+Dave and I continue to give presentations and workshops internationally.

 I try hard to steer clear of the “autism politics” (you will not find it on here).
 I keep an open mind and respect the opinion of others.